tantaman/tantaman.github.io/content/2022-06-02-this-time-is-different.md

 1. All of their structures were mixed together in the same HTML.
 2. All their styles were mixed together in the same CSS.
-3. All their logic mixed together in a few JS files.
+3. All their logic was mixed together in a few JS files.

 As time went on, however, things got better.
 1. `HTML` got templates and partials